Alcaligenes aquatilis

-Alcaligenes aquatilis is a rod-shaped, Gram-negative, motile bacterium with a peritrichous flagellum.
-It was originally isolated from sediments in Shem Creek, Germany, and from the Charleston Harbor salt marsh, USA.
-Since then, it has also been found in Quintero Bay, Chile, among other locations.
-A. aquatilis has demonstrated the ability to remove ammonium, control cyanobacteria populations, and break down synthetic organic dyes and pharmaceutical drugs, demonstrating potential applications for wastewater treatment.
-A. aquatilis is also capable of metabolizing hydrocarbons, suggesting application in the bioremediation of oil spills and potential for use in desalination treatment.
+Alcaligenes aquatilis is a rod-shaped, Gram-negative, motile bacterium with peritrichous flagella, meaning flagella distributed over the cell surface.
+It was originally isolated from sediments in the Weser Estuary, Germany, and from a salt marsh on Shem Creek in Charleston Harbor, United States.
+It has since been found in Quintero Bay, Chile, among other locations.
+A. aquatilis has demonstrated the ability to remove ammonium, control cyanobacteria populations, and break down synthetic organic dyes and pharmaceutical drugs, indicating potential applications in wastewater treatment.
+It is also capable of metabolizing hydrocarbons, which may make it useful in the bioremediation of oil spills and in desalination treatment.